kcjengr/probe_basic/docs/source/dev_install.rst

 **8- Copy probe_basic config files**

 Copy the probe_basic config files from the probe_basic folder to the linuxcnc/configs folder.
 This will make them available for selection when starting linuxcnc.
-A launcher icon can be created on the desktop by checking the box at the bottom of the screen prior to launching the probe_basic xyzab.ini sim.
+A Desktop launcher icon can be created on the desktop by checking the box at the bottom of the screen prior to launching the probe_basic xyzab.ini sim.
 This will make it easier starting the sim going forward.

 **9- Edit probe_basic**